-0647 Transition Record with Specified Elements Received by Discharged Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) 02 (Discharged/transferred to a short term general hospital for inpatient care) 03 (Discharged/transferred to skilled nursing facility (SNF) with Medicare certification in anticipation of skilled care) 04 (Discharged/transferred to an intermediate care facility) 05 Discharged/transferred to a designated cancer center or children's hospital 06 (Discharged/transferred to home under care of organized home health service org. in anticipation of covered skilled care) 43 (Discharged/transferred to a federal health care facility) 50 (Hospice - home) 51 (Hospice - medical facility (certified) providing hospice level of care) 61 (Discharged/transferred to hospital-based Medicare approved swing bed) 62 (Discharged/transferred to an inpatient rehabilitation facility (IRF) including rehabilitation distinct part units of a hospital) 63 (Discharged/transferred to a Medicare certified long term care hospital (LTCH)) 64 (Discharged/transferred to a nursing facility certified under Medicaid but not certified under Medicare) 65 (Discharged/transferred to a psychiatric hospital or psychiatric distinct part unit of a hospital) 66 (Discharged/transferred to a Critical Access Hospital (CAH)) • 70 (Discharged/transferred to another type of health care institution not defined elsewhere in this code list) Exclusions Patients who died.
-Patients who left against medical advice (AMA) or discontinued care.
-Exclusion For Claims/Administrative Data: Details UB-04 (Form Locator 17 - Discharge Status): • 07 - Left against medical advice or discontinued care 20 - Expired 40 - Expired at home • 41 - Expired in a medical facility • 42 - Expired-place unknown Risk No risk adjustment or risk stratification Adjustment No risk adjustment or risk stratification.
+0646 Reconciled Medication List Received by Discharged Patients (Discharges from an Inpatient Facility to Home/Self Care or Any Other Site of Care) hospital) • 63 (Discharged/transferred to a Medicare certified long term care hospital (LTCH)) • 64 (Discharged/transferred to a nursing facility certified under Medicaid but not certified under Medicare) • 65 (Discharged/transferred to a psychiatric hospital or psychiatric distinct part unit of a hospital) • 66 (Discharged/transferred to a Critical Access Hospital (CAH)) • 70 (Discharged/transferred to another type of health care institution not defined elsewhere in this code list) OR UB-04 (Form Locator 04 - Type of Bill): • 0131 (Hospital Outpatient, Admit through Discharge Claim) • 0134 (Hospital Outpatient, Interim, Last Claim) AND UB-04 (Form Locator 42 - Revenue Code): • 0762 (Hospital Observation) • 0490 (Ambulatory Surgery) • 0499 (Other Ambulatory Surgery) AND Discharge Status (Form Locator 17) 01 (Discharged to home care or self care (routine discharge) 02 (Discharged/transferred to a short term general hospital for inpatient care) 03 (Discharged/transferred to skilled nursing facility (SNF) with Medicare certification in anticipation of skilled care) 04 (Discharged/transferred to an intermediate care facility) 05 Discharged/transferred to a designated cancer center or children's hospital 06 (Discharged/transferred to home under care of organized home health service org. in anticipation of covered skilled care) 43 (Discharged/transferred to a federal health care facility) 50 (Hospice - home) 51 (Hospice - medical facility (certified) providing hospice level of care) 61 (Discharged/transferred to hospital-based Medicare approved swing bed) 62 (Discharged/transferred to an inpatient rehabilitation facility (IRF) including rehabilitation distinct part units of a hospital) 63 (Discharged/transferred to a Medicare certified long term care hospital (LTCH)) 64 (Discharged/transferred to a nursing facility certified under Medicaid but not certified under Medicare) 65 (Discharged/transferred to a psychiatric hospital or psychiatric distinct part unit of a hospital) 66 (Discharged/transferred to a Critical Access Hospital (CAH)) 70 (Discharged/transferred to another type of health care institution not defined elsewhere in this code list) Exclusions Patients who died Patients who left against medical advice (AMA) or discontinued care Exclusion Details For Claims/Administrative Data: UB-04 (Form Locator 17 - Discharge Status): • 07 - Left against medical advice or discontinued care • 20 - Expired • 40 - Expired at home • 41 - Expired in a medical facility • 42 - Expired-place unknown Risk No risk adjustment or risk stratification Adjustment No risk adjustment or risk stratification.
 Stratification We encourage the results of this measure to be stratified by race, ethnicity, gender, and primary language, and have included these variables as recommended data elements to be collected.
-Type Score Rate/proportion better quality = higher score Algorithm To calculate performance rates: 8 1) Find the patients who meet the initial patient population (ie, the general group of patients that the performance measure is designed to address).
-From the patients within the initial patient population criteria, find the patients who qualify for the denominator (ie, the specific group of patients for inclusion in a specific performance measure based on defined criteria).
-Note: in some cases the initial patient population and denominator are identical.
-For the purpose of this measure, a patient can qualify for the measure multiple times during the measurement period if they have multiple inpatient discharges.
-From the patients within the denominator, find the patients who qualify for the Numerator (ie, the group of patients in the denominator for whom a process or outcome of care occurs).
-Validate that the number of patients in the numerator is less than or equal to the number of patients in the denominator 4) From the patients who did not meet the numerator criteria, determine if the physician has documented that the patient meets any criteria for denominator exception when exceptions have been specified [for this measure: Patients who died OR Patients who left against medical advice (AMA) or discontinued care.].
-If the patient meets any exception criteria, they should be removed from the denominator for performance calculation.
-Although the exception cases are removed from the denominator population for the performance calculation, the number of patients with valid exceptions should be calculated and reported along with performance rates to track variations in care and highlight possible areas of focus for QI.
-If the patient does not meet the numerator and a valid exception is not present, this case represents a quality failure.
-Convright/ Physician Performance Measures (Measures) and related data specifications, developed by the Physician Consortium for Copyright/ Disclaimer Performance Measures (Measures) and related data specifications, developed by the Physician Consortium for Performance Improvement® (the Consortium), are intended to facilitate quality improvement activities by physicians.
-These Measures are intended to assist physicians in enhancing quality of care.
-Measures are designed for use by any physician who manages the care of a patient for a specific condition or for prevention.
-These performance Measures are not clinical guidelines and do not establish a standard of medical care.
-The Consortium has not tested its Measures for all
+Type Score Rate/proportion better quality = higher score Algorithm To calculate performance rates: 1) Find the patients who meet the initial patient population (ie, the general group of patients that the performance measure is designed to address).
+2) From the patients within the initial patient population criteria, find the patients who qualify for the denominator